Preconditioned Chebyshev BiCG for parameterized linear systems: An inexact variant of preconditioned Chebyshev BiCG for parameterized linear systems

 hold, where $\underline{I}_j$ is as in \eqref{shifted-relations}.
 In practice, we form the matrices $\hat{Z}_j$ and $\hat{\underline{T}}_j$ in \eqref{krylov-rel} once and compute $\tilde{x}_j (\mu)$, the approximate the solution to \eqref{our-problem} on iteration $j$, for each value of $\mu$ as

-where $\beta := \norm{b}$ and $(\hat{u}_j(\mu))_{1:n}$ denotes the first $n$ entries of $(\hat{u}_j(\mu)) \in \mathbb{R}^{dn}$.
+where $\beta \coloneqq \norm{b}$ and $(\hat{u}_j(\mu))_{1:n}$ denotes the first $n$ entries of $(\hat{u}_j(\mu)) \in \mathbb{R}^{dn}$.
 Here $I_j$ is as in~\eqref{iden}, $e_1$ is the first column of the identity matrix of dimension $j \times j$, and $\hat{T}_j \in \mathbb{R}^{j \times j}$ is defined as $\underline{\hat{T}}_j$ with the last row removed.
 We assume the matrix in \eqref{flex-a} is nonsingular.

 Computing the approximation $\tilde{x}_j (\mu)$ requires one linear solve with a tridiagonal matrix of dimension $j \times j$ and one matrix-vector product with a matrix of dimension $dn \times j$ for each value of $\mu$.
 Note, if at any iteration the inner product of the residual vectors vanishes, i.e., $(\hat{s}_i)^T \hat{r}_i=0$, the algorithm has a breakdown.
 This situation never occurred while carrying out the experiments in this work.
 A full description of inexact preconditioned Chebyshev BiCG for parameterized linear systems appears in Algorithm~\ref{alg:FMCBiCG}.
-Note, the algorithm terminates when the approximations $\tilde{x}_j(\mu_l)$ to the linear systems given in \eqref{our-problem} from the Krylov subspace of dimension $j$ have relative residual norm below a certain tolerance $tol$, for $l=1,\ldots,k$.
-We will also refer to Algorithm~\ref{alg:FMCBiCG} as the \textit{inexact algorithm}.
+We will refer to Algorithm~\ref{alg:FMCBiCG} as the Inexact Algorithm~\ref{alg:FMCBiCG} or the {\em inexact algorithm}.

-\begin{remark}[Numerical behavior of Algorithm~\ref{alg:MCBiCG} and Algorithm~\ref{alg:FMCBiCG}] As noted in Section~\ref{sec:Deriv-MCBiCG}, lines 1-14 of Algorithm~\ref{alg:MCBiCG}, i.e., the exact algorithm, are based on an implicit LU decomposition of the tridiagonal matrix $T_j$ as in \eqref{relations}, i.e., a coupled two-term recurrence.
-The exact algorithm does not require the storage of the matrix $T_j$.
-Additionally, the solutions to the subsequent shifted systems in \eqref{last-in-shifted} are computed without solving a linear system analogous to~\eqref{flex-a}.
-In order to fit the flexible framework as introduced in \cite{Saad1993} and allow for the solution to many shifted system simultaneously, Algorithm~\ref{alg:FMCBiCG}, i.e., the inexact algorithm, computes and stores the matrix $T_j$ and performs $1$ linear solve for each $\mu$ of interest.
-In this way, the residual vectors in the inexact algorithm are updated via a three-term recurrence.
+The Inexact Algorithm~\ref{alg:FMCBiCG} terminates when the approximations $\tilde{x}_j(\mu_l)$ to the linear systems given in \eqref{our-problem} from the Krylov subspace of dimension $j$ have relative residual norm below a certain tolerance $tol$, for $l=1,\ldots,k$.
+As the Inexact Algorithm~\ref{alg:FMCBiCG} stores the basis matrix $\hat{Z}_j$ for approximations to $\tilde{x}_j (\mu)$, as well as the tridiagonal matrix $\hat{T}_j$, approximations to \eqref{our-problem} corresponding to $\mu \notin \{ \mu_l \},$ $l=1,\ldots,k$, can be computed after the algorithm has been executed once.
+In particular, it is reasonable to expect accurate approximations corresponding to values of $\mu$ close to the target $\sigma$, i.e., for $\mu$ such that $\abs{\mu - \sigma } \leq \abs{ \mu_k-\sigma }$.